STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 Keep squeezing the rectum area gently for 1-3 minutes.

 If you feel the stool is ready, then push to evacuate it.

 You can push stronger if there is a large quantity of stool that you need to evacuate.
 The feeling is similar to having constipation relief without too much effort.

 Do not create too much pressure in the intestines by forcing the abdomen.
-If you don`t feel any pain or irritation, you can push faster and with more force.
+Squeeze and push harder if you don`t feel any pain or irritation.

 Repeat the steps above until your body is ready.
 It might take more than 15 minutes if you suffer from chronic constipation.

 “Patients use a broad range of symptoms to describe constipation, including being irregular, having hard stools, as well as a need to strain or apply manual pressure.
 Defecation occurs using a neurologically series of muscle movements located in the rectum area.”

 7. WHAT ELSE HELPS?